Jon Rahm wins US Open at Torrey Pines on his first Father's Day - Local News 8

 Jon Rahm won the 121st US Open at Torrey Pines Golf Course in San Diego, California, on Sunday.

 This is Rahm’s first-ever win at a major championship.
-The victory also makes Rahm the first Spaniard ever to win at the US Open.
+The victory also makes him the first Spaniard ever to win at the US Open.

 The victory comes two weeks after Rahm was forced to withdraw from the Memorial Tournament in Dublin, Ohio, after he tested positive for Covid-19.
 Rahm was informed of his Covid-positive status moments after he finished his third round with a six-shot lead over his closest competitor.